 The World Economic Forum states that the demand for electronic devices creates the world’s fastest-growing waste stream.
 The United Nations labels this as a tsunami of e-waste.

 This backdrop provides the focus for how Foxway built its business.
 We undertook the challenge of solving this problem and turning it into a new profitable revenue stream.

 Not only do we reach the UN Sustainable Development Goals.
 But we also create societies that prosper without destroying the generations that follow.

 “At Foxway, we live as we learn.
-ESG is a huge part of our DNA.
+Sustainability is a huge part of our DNA.
 It impregnates everything we do.
 Both externally and internally.”Urvo Männama, Business Development Director at Foxway